Maio of Bari: Heading the government

 Maio was not popular with the baronage and supported the immigration of Western Europeans, Roman Catholics all, to increase the influence of that church, which was his largest supporter (at first).
-The chiefest of baronial opponent to Maio was, at first, Robert de Bassonville, the count of Loritello and cousin to the king.
+The chiefest of baronial opponents to Maio was, at first, Robert de Bassonville, the count of Loritello and cousin to the king.
 He resented Maio's rise and his own cousin's royal powers.
 He joined with a Byzantine army under Michael Palaeologus in 1155 and took Bari.
 At that time, the king fell ill and remained so from September to Christmas.
-Maio and Hugh, Archbishop of Palermo, took control of the kingdom in the meanwhile.
+Maio and Hugh, Archbishop of Palermo took control of the kingdom in the meantime.
 It was then, with revolt spreading in the peninsula, that insurrection began in the island.
 A conspiracy formed to overthrow both Maio and the king.
-Maio refused to panic and the major revolts were soon dead.
-However, a revolt led by one Bartholomew of Garsiliato took Butera, on Sicily, and proceeded to declare themselves in armed insurrection.
-The rebels demanded the king remove Maio and the archbishop from his inner circle.
+Maio refused to panic, and the major revolts were soon dead.
+However, a revolt led by one Bartholomew of Garsiliato took Butera, Sicily, and proceeded to declare themselves in armed insurrection.
+The rebels demanded that the king remove Maio and the archbishop from his inner circle.
 William refused.
 The rebels stirred up riots in the capital of Palermo itself, where the people demanded the release of Count Simon of Policastro, whom Maio had imprisoned without trial.
-William negotiated himself out of the bind and Maio remained his right-hand man, though Maio's own right-hand, Asclettin, the chancellor, was imprisoned by the king.
+William negotiated himself out of the bind, and Maio remained his right-hand man, though Maio's own right-hand, Asclettin, the chancellor, was imprisoned by the king.

-In 1156, it was Maio who was primarily responsible for the Treaty of Benevento which ended hostilities between Sicily and the Holy See and preserved for William the legatine powers granted originally to his father.
+In 1156, it was Maio who was primarily responsible for the Treaty of Benevento, which ended hostilities between Sicily and the Holy See and preserved for William the legatine powers granted originally to his father.
 The newfound alliance with Adrian IV made the Sicilians enemies, inevitably, of the Holy Roman Emperor Frederick Barbarossa.
 Maio may have even been present at the formation of the Lombard League, as an envoy of William's.
 Maio's concentration on events to the north, however, proved the downfall of the African possessions of the crown.
-On 11 January 1160, Mahdia surrendered and Maio received a lot of the blame.
+On 11 January 1160, Mahdia surrendered, and Maio received a lot of the blame.
 His unpopularity peaked, but so did his power.